Imported Transactions: The Needs Review Workflow

 Bulk Accept

-If you have many transactions that are already matched to the correct accounts, you can accept them all at once instead of clicking Accept on each one individually.
+If you have many transactions that are already matched to the correct accounts, you can accept them all at once instead of adding each one individually.

 2. Review the list of matched transactions.
 Make sure the suggested accounts and vendors look correct.